 We must democratise urban planning.

 Urban planning must be restructured to incorporate democratic community consultation founded in people’s needs in their local area.
 Access to basic services and amenities shouldn’t just be possible in areas where it can assist gentrification; all of our communities deserve well-designed and functional public spaces.
-Residential areas can be revitalised, not just as sprawling expanses of isolated homes, but denser areas centred around accessible and inviting public space.
+Residential areas can be revitalised, not just as sprawling expanses of isolated homes, but denser areas centred around accessible and inviting public spaces.
 Housing is not just about packing houses into a designated square of Aotearoa, but also about the parks, gardens, and marketplaces between those houses.
 Public transport must also be integrated into housing planning, as priorities become recentered on the convenience of workers, rather than their bosses.

 We must develop solidarity with other housing organisers.